3/6/07

 Excellence Comes Standard.
 Frankly Client Bill of Rights, From The Real Estate Gadfly

-First JetBlue left customers on the runway for 10 hours, and followed with a JetBlue Bill of Rights.
+First JetBlue left customers on the runway for 10 hours.
+After this disaster they came out with a JetBlue Bill of Rights.

-Then a class action lawsuit was brought against C0ldwell Banker (Article) for violating RESPA-type laws for steering clients to profit-sharing "partners."
+Then a class action lawsuit was brought against C0ldwell Banker (Article) for violating RESPA laws for steering clients to profit-sharing “partners.”

 FranklyRealty.com will start in Virginia, DC, MD and I envision shortly other firms will subscribe to the "Frankly Client Bill of Rights" throughout the country.
 This is not trademarked, go ahead copy me.
 You'd be an idiot not to.